+Scuba diving in Puerto Vallarta is surprisingly good.
 This famous beach town is the perfect base for exploring some amazing dive sites in the area.
-We’ll take a closer look at scuba diving in Puerto Vallarta in this detailed guide.

 Table of Contents

-- Introduction to Scuba Diving in Puerto Vallarta
+- Guide to Scuba Diving in Puerto Vallarta

 - Best Dive Sites in Puerto Vallarta

 - Cost of Scuba Diving in Puerto Vallarta